lab1092/blender-manual_ja/manual/world/background.rst

    Texture Coordinates popup menu

-The World textures are accessible in the texture menu (just select :guilabel:`World` first, then :guilabel:`Texture`.
+The World textures are accessible in the texture menu (just select *World* first, then *Texture*.
 They are used much like the Materials textures, except for a couple of differences.
 The textures can be mapped according to:

 - **View**